tomalessi/opsworks-nat-instance/README.md

 ```
 - Include this recipe as part of the `setup` or `configure` lifecycle event in the NAT instance layer.
 - Provision two NAT instances from the OpsWorks console using the AMI you created earlier within the NAT instance stack/layer, one in each AZ in the Internet accessible subnet.
+- After the instances are provisioned, disable source/destination checks.
 ```

+## To Do

+- Disable source/destionation checks on NAT instances using the AWS SDK as part of the recipe.

 ## License and Authors